itinero/streetscan-planner/docs/README.md

 - Convert it into a routing network.
 - Prepare the network for routing by car.

 **This can take up to 20mins** but needs to run only once.
-After the network has been downloaded and built you should see an `output.gpx` file.
+After the network has been downloaded and built you should see a `test.gpx` file.
 That's the result of processing the `test.csv` input file.

 #### Usage